Opinion | Justice for Ahmaud Arbery demanded putting racism itself on trial

 Some now argue that the state conviction should have been enough.
 That father, son and neighbor are going to pay for killing Arbery, so why pile on with federal hate-crime charges?
 It has even been suggested that President Biden’s Justice Department prosecuted hate crimes in Arbery’s case to score points with the Democratic Party’s Black base of supporters.

+counterpointAhmaud Arbery’s racist killers are grotesque, but their ‘hate crimes’ prosecution was a show trial

 I contend the opposite.
-As stated by the NAACP Legal Defense and Educational Fund, “the specter of racism [which] undergirded the sequence of events that led to Ahmaud Arbery’s death” justified the federal hate-crime prosecution.
+As stated by the NAACP Legal Defense and Educational Fund, “The specter of racism [which] undergirded the sequence of events that led to Ahmaud Arbery’s death” justified the federal hate-crime prosecution.

 That the McMichaels and Bryan held racist beliefs causing them to treat Arbery in ways they would not have if he were White was brought out by evidence at trial.